 The surety thoroughly investigates all claims to determine if the receiver was in fact derelict in their duty, and to what extent that had financial consequences.
 A claimant making a valid claim can receive compensation, up to the value of the bond, backed by the surety who guarantees payment if the principal claims to be unable or unwilling to pay.
 Despite stepping in to pay, however, the surety does not absolve the debt because the principal must always pay the surety back and usually has to pay for the cost of the investigation as well - creating an extra incentive to follow the rules.

 Looking for a professional and trustworthy surety provider, contact Viking Bond Service.
 We operate in all 50 states and write most types of surety bonds.
-You have the option to complete our online application at any time.
-Or you can contact us first, at 1-888-2-SURETY (1-888-278-7389) or by completing the form on this page.
+Contact us at 1-888-2-SURETY (1-888-278-7389) or by completing the form on this page to receive a fast quote for your Receivership bond.

 Need a Motor Vehicle Dealer Bond?
 Viking provides MVD Bonds nationwide.
 Great rates and fast quotes.
 Good and bad credit.